couchbaselabs/sdk-rfcs/rfc/0075-faster-failover-and-configuration-push.md

 `GetClusterConfig` (`0xb5`) operation.
 If the node acknowledges `GetClusterConfigWithKnownVersion`, then the SDK can use the new version of the command.

-Epoch and revision are signed 64-bit integers encoded in network (big-endian) order.
+Epoch and revision are signed 64-bit integers encoded in network (big-endian) order and should be encoded as extras.

       Byte/     0       |       1       |       2       |       3       |